Texas Tech University: Notable alumni

 Texas Tech alumni have also made contributions to sports, music, and acting.
-Texas Tech Red Raiders have gone on to play in the NFL, NBA, WNBA, and MLB.
-Two of the most notable football players are Donny Anderson who as a member of the Green Bay Packers when they won Super Bowl I & Super Bowl II, and longtime Miami Dolphins All-Pro linebacker Zach Thomas.
-Alumni standouts include 2018 NFL MVP and All-Pro quarterback Patrick Mahomes, two-time Bilentenkoff Award-winning wide receiver Michael Crabtree, Danny Amendola, and Wes Welker.
-Others among the university's alumni are folk rocker John Denver, country singer Pat Green, mezzo-soprano Susan Graham, actor Barry Corbin, Friday Night Lights actor Brad Leland, and actor George Eads.
+Texas Tech Red Raiders have gone on to play in the NFL, NBA, WNBA, PGA TOUR, and MLB.
+Three of the most notable football players are Donny Anderson, who was a member of the Green Bay Packers when they won Super Bowl I & Super Bowl II; E. J. Holub, who in Super Bowl IV became the only player to start on offense and defense in more than one Super Bowl; and longtime Miami Dolphins All-Pro linebacker Zach Thomas.
+Alumni standouts include 2018 and 2022 NFL MVP and two-time All-Pro quarterback Patrick Mahomes, a three-time Super Bowl champion and three-time Super Bowl MVP (for Super Bowl LIV, Super Bowl LVII, and Super Bowl LVIII; two-time Bilentenkoff Award-winning wide receiver Michael Crabtree, Danny Amendola, and Wes Welker.
+Others among the university's alumni are PGA Tour golfer Ludvig Åberg, folk rocker John Denver, country singer Pat Green, Broadway's longest-running Phantom of the Opera David Gaschen, mezzo-soprano Susan Graham, singer-songwriter Lynda Kay Parker, actor Barry Corbin, Friday Night Lights actor Brad Leland, and actor George Eads.
+Academy Award-nominated actor Jesse Plemons is a graduate of Texas Tech K-12.
 John Hinckley Jr., who attempted to assassinate U.S. President Ronald Reagan in 1981, attended the university sporadically from 1973 to 1980.